What are Dentures?

 Interim Denture and Complete Denture

-An Interim denture is also referred to as a Temporary or Healing Denture.
-This denture is made with lesser quality materials, as it is only meant to be worn during the 6 month healing time.
-This allows for the patient to walk out of the office with a denture the same day the teeth are removed.
-As in option 2, a soft, in office, reline will be placed approximately 3 months after the extractions.
-After 6 months of healing, rather than placing a hard reline in the denture, a new Complete Denture is made.
-This option allows for the best of both worlds, as the patient is able to have a denture during the healing process but also have the best fitting, high quality denture made after healing is complete.
+This option allows for the best of both worlds.
+The patient is able to have a denture during the healing process but also have the best fitting, high quality denture made after healing is complete.
 This option also gives the patient a “back-up” denture.
-The Interim denture can be kept as a backup should the Complete denture ever require repair.
-Wearing the Interim denture for the 6 months also allows the patient to see what he or she may like or dislike about the color of teeth, shape of teeth, etc. Any concerns or dislikes that the patient may have can then be corrected when the Complete Denture is made.
+The interim denture can be kept as a backup if the complete denture ever requires repair.
+Wearing the Interim denture for the 6 months also allows the patient to see what he or she may like or dislike about the color of teeth, shape of teeth, etc. Any concerns or dislikes that the patient may have can then be corrected when the complete denture is made.

-- Step 1: Extract posterior teeth and wait 2-6 weeks for healing
+- Extract posterior teeth and wait 2-6 weeks for healing

-- Step 5: Impressions for Complete Denture(s) – 6 months after Extractions.
+- Impressions for complete denture(s) – 6 months after extractions.

 Cons: Most out of pocket cost for patient.